r-craig73/volunteer_tracker/readme.md

 ### Logic specs (rspec), class Project
 1. Returns true when two projects have the same title.
 2. Returns true when the volunteer's name is the same.
-3. Create an empty array.
+3. Create an empty projects array.
 4. Saves all projects.
 5. Returns all projects from the database to a saved array, each element is a project variable.
 6. Returns project's title.